ThalesGroup/CDSP-Orchestration/PowerShell/CipherTrustManager/README.md

     ├── CipherTrustManager.psm1                             # Primary Module (Loads all submodules)
     ├── CertificateAuthority                                # A Certificate Authority (CA) issues and installs digital certificates and certificate signing requests (CSR).
     │   ├── CipherTrustManager-CAs.psm1                     # Module to configure the Certificat Authority (CA).
+    ├── Connections                                         # CipherTrust Manager Connection Manager │   ├── CipherTrustManager-ConnectionMgr-Main           # Main Module - Used for find all connections within CIpherTrust Manager.
+    │   ├── CipherTrustManager-ConnectionMgr-AWS            # Manage the creation, deletion, and testing of connection to AWS for CCKM.
+    │   ├── CipherTrustManager-ConnectionMgr-Akeyless       # Manage the creation, deletion, and testing of connection to Akeyless for CCKM.
+    │   ├── CipherTrustManager-ConnectionMgr-Azure          # Manage the creation, deletion, and testing of connection to Azure for CCKM.
     ├── CCKM                                                # CipherTrust Cloud Key Manager can manage the lifecycle of CSP keys as well as create them
     │   ├── CipherTrustManager-CCKM-AWSCKS.psm1             # Manage keys within AWS
     ├── DataProtection                                      # Data protection is a centralized place for all Application and Database encryption configuration.